Iseratho/systemml/scripts/algorithms/entity-resolution/README.md

 ### Binary entity resolution

+In this case we detect duplicate pairs of rows between two databases.
+As an example, we use the benchmark dataset DBLP-ACM from Uni Leipzig.
+Embeddings work really well for this dataset, so the results are quite good with an F1 score of 0.89.

-Run on DBLP-ACM dataset with embeddings:
+Example command to run on DBLP-ACM dataset with embeddings:
 ```
 ./bin/systemds ./scripts/algorithms/entity-resolution/binary-entity-resolution.dml -nvargs FY=data/DBLP-ACM/ACM_tokens.csv FX=data/DBLP-ACM/DBLP2_tokens.csv MX=data/DBLP-ACM_MX.csv OUT=data/DBLP-ACM/DBLP-ACM_res.csv XE=data/DBLP-ACM/DBLP2_embeddings.csv YE=data/DBLP-ACM/ACM_embeddings.csv use_embeddings=TRUE
 ```